 It began as a simple question posed in 2013: How can we get the far-flung founding members of The Order of the Good Death together in one place?
 This conversation blossomed into what would become Death Salon.

-Spearheaded by founding Order member Megan Rosenbloom, University of Southern California Medical and Rare Books Librarian, Death Salon works, by its own mission statement:
+Spearheaded by founding Order member Megan Rosenbloom, Death Salon works, by its own mission statement: